VPOUR/VPOUR/README.md

 - ⚡ I’m interested in many aspects of programming because life is short and Miss Universe beauty contests marginalize interstellar minorities
 - 🖥️ The goal is to be at the nexus of Computer engineerin and Scientific research
-- 🪐 I also do art, animation and memes
+- 🪐 I also do art, animation and meme- DON' JUDGE ME!!!

 ## My Skills